Shane Murphy is based in Dublin, Ireland and is a graduate of the BSc Honours Degree in Technology, Design and Innovation programme.

 What tools did you use to aid your remote working?

 Learning how to collaborate and compromise is very important.
 We had stakeholder meetings with developers and project managers.
 Employers are looking for hard skills but also these too.
-I started Digital Skills Academy as a novice, but came out as a complete designer with both the tangible hard skills, and the softer skills too.
+I started Digital Skills as a novice, but came out as a complete designer with both the tangible hard skills, and the softer skills too.

 What Industry Project did you work on?